 - David and Rebecca Barron Center

-Since 2004, nearly $1.7 billion has been invested in redevelopment and new construction projects that 3CDC has been involved with in downtown Cincinnati and Over-the-Rhine.
+Since 2004, more than $1.7 billion has been invested in redevelopment and new construction projects that 3CDC has been involved with in downtown Cincinnati and Over-the-Rhine.
 3CDC projects support the organization's four strategic goals – to create great civic spaces; create high-density, mixed-use development; preserve historic structures and streetscapes; and build diverse mixed-income neighborhoods supported by local businesses.